-The Board currently has six (6) Directors, comprises of one (1) Independent Non-Executive Chairman, one (1) Managing Director, two (2) Executive Directors, and two (2) Non-Executive Directors, one (1) of whom is an Independent Director.
-The Board composition complies with Paragraph 15.02 of the Listing Requirements which requires that at least two (2) or one-third (1/3) of the Board Members, whichever is higher, to be Independent Directors.
+The Board currently has six (6) Directors, comprises of two (2) Independent Non-Executive Directors, three (3) Executive Directors and one (1) Non-Independent Non-Executive Director.
+The Board composition complies with Paragraph 15.02 of the Main Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities") which requires that at least two (2) or one-third (1/3) of the Board Members, whichever is higher, to be Independent Directors.

-The profile of the members of the Board are set out on pages 5 to 7 of the Annual Report.
+The profile of the members of the Board are set out on pages 7 to 8 of the Annual Report.

-The Board Meetings are presided by the Chairman whose role is clearly separated from the role of the Managing Director to ensure a balance of power and authority.
+The Board of Directors' Meetings are presided by the Chairman whose role is clearly separated from the role of the Managing Director to ensure a balance of power and authority.

 The Executive Directors are responsible for implementing policies and decisions of the Board, overseeing operations as well as managing development and implementation of business and corporate strategies.
-The Non-Executive Directors are independent of management and free from any business relationship which could materially interfere with the exercise of their independent judgement and play an important role in ensuring that the strategies proposed by the management are objectively evaluated, thus provide a capable check and balance for the Executive Directors.
+The Non-Executive Directors are independent of management and free from any business relationship which could materially interfere with the exercise of their unbiased independent judgement and play an important role in ensuring that the strategies proposed by the management are objectively evaluated, thus provide a capable check and balance for the Executive Directors.